dereknovak/JS225-LS/study_guide.md

 ## Implicit Context

-- The **implicit execution context** is, by default, the calling object of a function or method invocation.
-While method invocations will typically have a clear calling object, functions utilize the global object.
+- The **implicit execution context** is the context (`this`) that is set by default when a function or method is invoked without explicit context.
+While method invocations will typically reference the object in which the method is located, functions utilize the global object (or `undefined` in strict mode).

 ```js
 const cat = {